 Configuring Static Website Services with flightcontrol.json

-Static Web Site Service Attributes
+Static Web Service Attributes

 The type for all database services is static, and should be specified like the following: